 When you’re in horse country, you go horseback riding, it’s as simple as that.

 Plenty of local trail rides are used to hosting families.
 Cactus Jack’s Trail Rides, which we visited, is open to riders 6 and older, and the horses are gentle.
-During COVID, they’re taking extra precautions with sanitizing equipment, and you’re naturally socially distanced up on that horse by at least 6 feet — no problem there!

 The setting is picturesque.
 Our 90-minute ride passed through the Ocala Cross Florida Greenway, a wilderness of oak hammocks and pine forests.
 Our guide shared about the flora, fauna, and history of this 110-mile preserve that reaches from the Gulf of Mexico to the St. Johns River.
 When people talk about the “real Florida,” this is it.